maya_archaeology

 The sacred book of the Popol Vuh tells us that Hunahpu is decapitated by killer bats during a heroic tribulation one night.
 His head is replaced by a squash so that he can play in the ballgame the next day (in the translation by Recinos, re-translated into English by Morley, the head is listed as a turtle, but when it is hung above the ballcourt, and hit, then squash seeds spill out.
 Thus we interpret the head as a squash from the beginning, and that turtle may be an incorrect translation).

-Probably the most likely representation of the squash vine with squash flowers is on the ballcourt reliefs at Chichen Itza, Yucatan, Mexico.
+Further documentation of the relationship of squash plants with the ballcame comes from a likely representation of the squash vine with squash flowers on the ballcourt reliefs at Chichen Itza, Yucatan, Mexico.
 A squash-like vine comes out of the decapitated head of the Post Classic Maya ballcourt personage.

 Vines are also depicted in the ballgame art of Post Classic Cotzumalhuapa.
 Whether these are squash or not is not often discussed.